ForLearningAtJob4J/ForLearningAtJob4J/README.md

 https://github.com/ForLearningAtJob4J/job4j_grabber

 CLI todo-like app.
-Just to show that I know about unit- and integrational-testing.
+Hmm, it is to show that I know about unit- and integrational-testing.
+(Actually you'd not better look on it - it is not a good project, but just a mess of some technologies ) Ok, i warned you )

 https://github.com/ForLearningAtJob4J/job4j_tracker